 For instance, Skai’s Impact Navigator offers an opportunity for greater understanding of the incremental impact—if any—for any element or combination of elements for their programs, including quantifying the online/offline impact of a campaign across channels and devices, essentially filling in those gaps between the on and offline worlds.
 Virtually anything that a marketer wants to measure can be measured with incrementality testing…the value of a dayparting strategy, the right budget by geolocation, the best ad copy, etc. More intelligent testing through AI-powered search engine marketing software means more than collecting data and running tests, it means seeing the ways those insights can shape the success of a campaign in real-time.

 Recent industry changes and limitations to ad tracking means that search engine marketing software has to evolve to fill in the gaps.
 Measurement intelligence is just too important of an area for search marketers.
 They must have the right solutions in place to ensure that their optimization doesn’t suffer.

 How intelligent is your search engine marketing software?

-And to see Skai Search’s data, performance, and measurement intelligence features, reach out today to schedule a quick demo.
+To see Skai Search’s data, performance, and measurement intelligence features, reach out today to schedule a quick demo.